USD ($)

 Share

 VLAN stands for Virtual Local Area Network.
-It is a logical segment within a physical network that allows devices to communicate as if they are on separate networks, enhancing management and security at the data link layer (Layer 2) of the OSI model.
+It is a logical segment within a physical network that allows devices to communicate as if they are on separate networks, enhancing management and security.

 What is a VLAN?

-VLAN Definition: A VLAN (Virtual Local Area Network) is a logical grouping of devices within a physical network that allows them to communicate as if they are on separate networks.
+A VLAN (Virtual Local Area Network) in computer networks is a logical grouping of devices within a physical network, enabling them to communicate as if on separate networks, regardless of their physical location.

 Online CCNA Training CourseEnroll in online CCNA training class for CCNA exam preparation.Explore course